What Potatoes Are Best for French Fries?

 Are Golden Yukon Potatoes Good For Baking?

 Yes, golden Yukon potatoes can be a good choice for baking.
 However, they are not the best potatoes for baking as the russet potatoes are the best because of their high starch and fluffy texture.
-The golden Yukon potatoes are still good enough, as they tend to have a buttery flavor and a less fluffy feel.
+The golden Yukon potatoes are good enough; they have a buttery flavor and a less fluffy feel.
 Baking the Yukon gold potatoes at high heat at about 425 degrees Fahrenheit for about 30 minutes should give the best crisp baked potatoes.

 Igor M